carlosvin/carlosvin.github.io/posts/pwa-lessons-learned-cra.en.md

 ## Do not go for CRA if

-- You need to customize [Service Worker] for [Background sync](https://developers.google.com/web/updates/2015/12/background-sync) or [showing push notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
+- You want to customize [Service Worker] for [Background sync](https://developers.google.com/web/updates/2015/12/background-sync) or [showing push notifications](https://developer.mozilla.org/en/docs/Web/API/notification).
-- You need to use [Web Workers].
+- You want to use [Web Workers].

 ## Do not go for Firestore if
 - You are aiming for your app to be hit by many users and you don't know the estimated amount of reads/writes, otherwise you might get surprised with the bill.
 [Firestore] scales like charm, maybe your budget doesn't.